iogbole/israelo/_posts/2022-12-01-getting-started-with-ebpf.md

 ```

-The above command will sample all running processes 99 times per seconds.
+The above command will sample all running processes 99 times per second.
 The on-CPU profile samples answer two fundemental questions:

 1. Where are you - This essentially interupts the CPU cores at 99Hz and collects the CPU's answer for the "where are you" question.
 2. How did you get here - The historical information on how the CPU got to where it is super important to formulate the stack traces.